-Glendale Water & Power (GWP) has awarded a US$4.2 million contract to Utility Partners of America (UPA) to replace existing electric and water meters with smart meters for GWP customers starting this year.
+Glendale Water & Power has announced the award of a $4.2 million contract to Utility Partners of America to replace existing electric and water meters with smart meters for GWP customers starting this year.

-UPA is scheduled to begin installing smart meters in selected demonstration areas in Glendale, California, U.S., this spring.
+UPA, one of the nation’s largest utility service contractors, is scheduled to begin installing smart meters in selected demonstration areas in Glendale this spring.
 Full-scale installation for all GWP customers is scheduled for late summer/early fall.

-UPA will install Itron's OpenWay smart grid technology for GWP's 84,500 electric customers and Itron's Water SaveSource for 33,400 water customers, plus the wide-area network to facilitate communications between GWP and the individual meters.
-In addition, UPA will install leak-detecting sensors that will be used to continuously monitor GWP's entire water system.
+UPA will install Itron, Inc.’s OpenWay Smart Grid technology for GWP’s 84,500 electric customers and Itron’s Water SaveSource for 33,400 water customers, plus the wide-area network to facilitate communications between GWP and the individual meters.
+In addition, UPA will install leak-detecting sensors, also from Itron, that will be used to continuously monitor GWP’s entire water system.

-To further support the smart meter initiative, project management and technical support are being provided by KEMA Inc., a recognized leader in smart grid development.
+To further support the smart meter initiative, project management and technical support are being provided by KEMA, Inc.